Explore UAB

 • Applicants must be a graduate of an accredited family practice residency program (Allopathic or Osteopathic).

-• Applicants will be required to obtain medical licensure in the state of Alabama and a Federal DEA certificate prior to the beginning of the fellowship.
+• Applicants will be required to obtain medical licensure in the state of Alabama and a Federal DEA certificate before the beginning of the fellowship.

 • Applicants are required to submit